Myasthenia gravis: Management

 Treatment is by medication and/or surgery.
 Medication consists mainly of acetylcholinesterase inhibitors to directly improve muscle function and immunosuppressant drugs to reduce the autoimmune process.
 Thymectomy is a surgical method to treat MG.

 Medication

-Worsening may occur with medication such as fluoroquinolones, aminoglycosides, and magnesium.
 About 10% of people with generalized MG are considered treatment-refractory.
 Autologous hematopoietic stem cell transplantation (HSCT) is sometimes used in severe, treatment-refractory MG.
 Available data provide preliminary evidence that HSCT can be an effective therapeutic option in carefully selected cases.

-Efgartigimod alfa was approved for medical use in the United States in December 2021.
+Efgartigimod alfa (Vyvgart) was approved for medical use in the United States in December 2021.

+Efgartigimod alfa/hyaluronidase (Vyvgart Hytrulo) was approved for medical use in the United States in June 2023.

+Rozanolixizumab (Rystiggo) was approved for medical use in the United States in June 2023.

 Acetylcholinesterase inhibitors

 Acetylcholinesterase inhibitors can provide symptomatic benefit and may not fully remove a person's weakness from MG.
 While they might not fully remove all symptoms of MG, they still may allow a person the ability to perform normal daily activities.
 Usually, acetylcholinesterase inhibitors are started at a low dose and increased until the desired result is achieved.
 If taken 30 minutes before a meal, symptoms will be mild during eating, which is helpful for those who have difficulty swallowing due to their illness.
 Another medication used for MG, atropine, can reduce the muscarinic side effects of acetylcholinesterase inhibitors.
 Pyridostigmine is a relatively long-acting drug (when compared to other cholinergic agonists), with a half-life around four hours with relatively few side effects.
 Generally, it is discontinued in those who are being mechanically ventilated, as it is known to increase the amount of salivary secretions.
 A few high-quality studies have directly compared cholinesterase inhibitors with other treatments (or placebo); their practical benefit may be so significant that conducting studies in which they would be withheld from some people would be difficult.